 For people experiencing sight loss, our group classes are designed to introduce information, techniques, and equipment, allowing you to lead an active life.
 In addition, we assist in adjusting to the emotions of losing sight.
 The class is 12 weeks meeting once per week and covers a variety of topics.
 Each week covers a new topic that shares information, techniques, and shows equipment to use in the areas of cooking, cleaning, laundry, technology, labeling foods, medications and other personal items, orientation and mobility (getting around), travel, social skills, adaptive phones, and in-home safety.

-A counselor-led group class designed for spouse, family, and friends to navigate the new role of supporting a loved one going through vision loss.
+A support instructor leads a group class designed for spouse, family, and friends to navigate the new role of supporting a loved one going through vision loss.
 Safe, friendly environment with peer interaction and support.

 LIVING WITH VISION LOSS